odhis101/DSA/world_ladder/world_ladder.readme.md

 Given two words, beginWord and endWord, and a dictionary wordList, return all the shortest transformation sequences from beginWord to endWord, or an empty list if no such sequence exists.
 Each sequence should be returned as a list of the words [beginWord, s1, s2, ..., sk].

+Go to youtube to rewatch solutions of this problem

 This is BFS solution you want to backtrack to reconstruct the paths

 Here's a general outline of the approach: